vtex-apps/store-components/docs/AvailabilitySubscriber.md

 ### Configuration

+>⚠️ Warning
+>
->⚠️ Before configuring the Availability Subscriber block in your theme, make sure you've already configured a **JSON schema in Master Data**, otherwise the subscriber form won't be properly saved with user emails.
+> Before configuring the Availability Subscriber block in your theme, make sure you've already configured a **JSON schema in Master Data**, otherwise the subscriber form won't be properly saved with user emails.
 To more info, access the recipe on [Creating a product availability form](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-creating-a-product-availability-form).

 1. Import the  `vtex.store-component` app to your theme's dependencies in the  `manifest.json`;